M5 motorway

-The M5 is a motorway in England linking the Midlands with the South West.
-It runs from junction 8 of the M6 at West Bromwich near Birmingham to Exeter in Devon.
-Heading south-west, the M5 runs east of West Bromwich and west of Birmingham through Sandwell Valley.
-It continues past Bromsgrove (and from Birmingham and Bromsgrove is part of the Birmingham Motorway Box), Droitwich Spa, Worcester, Tewkesbury, Cheltenham, Gloucester, Stroud, Bristol, Portishead, Clevedon, Weston-super-Mare, Bridgwater, Taunton, Tiverton, Cullompton, before terminating at junction 31 to the south of Exeter.
-At a total length of 163 miles (262 km), the M5 is the 4th longest motorway in the UK.
+The M5 is a motorway in England.
+It runs south-west from the M6 at junction 8 (West Bromwich), north-west of Birmingham to Exeter in Devon.
+The M5 runs through Sandwell Valley and its early sections form part of the Birmingham Motorway Box, after which it passes Worcester, Cheltenham, and Gloucester.
+It intersects with the M4 motorway at Almondsbury Interchange north of Bristol, then serves Weston-super-Mare, Bridgwater, Taunton, and Tiverton, before terminating at junction 31 to the south of Exeter.
+At a total length of 163 miles (262 km), the M5 is the fourth-longest motorway in the UK.